craftbeerpi/craftbeerpi/README.md

 ### Raspbian (Noobs)

-Here you will find the guide to install Raspbina
+Here you will find the guide to install Raspbian

 https://www.raspberrypi.org/help/noobs-setup/